xbeat/Machine-Learning/README.md

 Introduction to Reinforcement Learning

 Reinforcement Learning (RL) is a type of machine learning where an agent learns to make decisions by interacting with an environment.
 The agent receives rewards or penalties based on its actions, aiming to maximize cumulative rewards over time.
 This process mimics how humans and animals learn through trial and error.

+## Surprising Vulnerability of Neural Networks to One-Pixel Attacks

+Understanding One-Pixel Attacks

+Neural networks are surprisingly vulnerable to minimal perturbations in input images.
+One-pixel attacks represent a fascinating subset of adversarial attacks where modifying just a single pixel can cause state-of-the-art neural networks to misclassify images with high confidence.

 ## Non-Parametric Algorithms in Python